-Students who do not have a high school diploma or its recognized equivalent may still be admitted into certain programs at the school.
-However, before the school can accept a prospective student who is seeking federal financial aid and who does not have a high school diploma or its recognized equivalent, who is beyond the age of compulsory school attendance, federal law requires the school to determine whether the student has the ability to benefit (ATB) from training at the institution.
+Students who do not have a high school diploma or its recognized equivalent may still be admitted into certain diploma and associate degree programs at the school, as noted in the school catalog.
+However, before the school can accept a prospective student who is seeking federal financial aid and who does not have a high school diploma or its recognized equivalent and is beyond the age of compulsory school attendance, federal law requires the school to determine whether the student has the ability to benefit (ATB) from training at the institution.
+Federal law requires that the school make the ability to benefit determination on the basis of the applicant's score on an ATB exam.
+The school will admit under the Ability to Benefit policy applicants who provide an official score report that meets of exceeds the passing scores as specified in the federal register on the CPAT, COMPASS, or Wonderlic.
+See ATB Testing section below.
 Although students may be admitted under the ATB provision, the school recognizes the additional benefits of a high school diploma or its recognized equivalent to the student.
 For this reason the school shall make available to all ATB students the opportunity to complete their GED and encourages their utilization of a GED completion program.

-Allied Health students please note: Due to JCAHO regulations for allied health professionals and the licensing requirements of the American Dental Association, all applicants to the Medical Assisting, Medical Office Administration, and Medical Transcription will find it very difficult to find employment in their field unless they have earned a GED or High School Equivalency prior to the job search.
+Allied Health students please note: Due to JCAHO regulations for allied health professionals and the licensing requirements of the American Dental Association, all applicants to the Medical Assisting and Dental Assisting programs will find it very difficult to find employment in their field unless they have earned a GED or High School Equivalency prior to the job search.
 Dental Assisting graduates will not be eligible to test for the Certified Dental Assistant certification unless they have earned a GED or High School Equivalency prior to applying for the certification test.
 Everest College will accept Ability to Benefit students in these programs, but it is incumbent upon ATB students in these programs to earn their GED.